nimishamw/diem/developers.diem.com/docs/reference/glossary.md

 - DiemBFT, the Diem network's consensus algorithm, is based on HotStuff.
 - It simplifies the reasoning about safety, and it addresses some performance limitations of previous consensus protocols.

+## J

+### JSON-RPC Service

+- The JSON-RPC Service component is the external interface of a Diem node.
+Any incoming client request, such as submitted transactions or queries, must first go through the JSON-RPC Service.
+A client needs to go through the JSON-RPC Service component to access storage or any other component in the system.
+This filters requests and protects the system.
+- Whenever a client submits a new transaction, the JSON-RPC Service passes it to [mempool](#mempool).

 ## L

 ### Leader